Complete Guide of Car Suspension System

 Steering Wheel

 The steering system is not a direct component of a suspension system.
 Nevertheless, it works with the suspension system to ensure the turning of the wheels.
 The joints, wheels, linkages, and some other various components are controlled to an extent through the steering system.
-Each time you turn your steering, the wheels turn simultaneously.
+Each time you turn your steering wheel, the wheels turn simultaneously.

 Anti-Sway Bars